openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofSetColor(255,100,0);
 	currentPolyline.draw();

 Now we have a super basic drawing tool.
 Maybe it is a little too blocky for our tastes?
-The polyline is made up of straight line segments at the moment...so let's change that by using `curveTo`.
+The polyline is made up of straight line segments at the moment...so let's change that by using `curveTo(...)`.

 In `mousePressed`, instead of `currentPolyline.addVertex(x, y)`, try:

 	currentPolyline.curveTo(x, y); // Necessary duplicate for first point when using curveTo currentPolyline.curveTo(x, y);

 In `update`, instead of `currentPolyline.addVertex(mousePos)`, use `currentPolyline.curveTo(mousePos)`.

-Lastly, in `mouseReleased()`, let's add `currentPolyline.curveTo(x, y)` inside our if statement.
+Lastly, in `mouseReleased(...)`, let's add `currentPolyline.curveTo(x, y)` inside our if statement.
 This provides our necessary duplicate of our last point.

 Our lines should be slightly more attractive (or in the case of my awful mouse control, much more attractive).
 Now we've got a basic polyline drawing program, but we don't have the ability to save our polylines.
 For that we will turn to something called a `vector`.
 C++ `vector`s are very similar to `array`s in other languages.

 This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`. **[Note: need to explain vector]**

 We can use a `vector <ofPolylines>` to save our polyline brush strokes.
 When we finish a stroke, we want to add the polyline to our vector.
-So in the if statement inside of `mouseReleased()`, let's add:
+So in the if statement inside of `mouseReleased(...)`, let's add:

 	polylines.push_back(currentPolyline);

 Then we can draw our saved polylines in a different color than our current polyline.
-So our `draw` function should look like this:
+So our `draw()` function should look like this:

 	ofBackground(0);
 	ofSetLineWidth(2);

 	ofSetColor(255);
-	for (int i=0; i<polylines.size(); ++i) {
+	for (int i=0; i<polylines.size(); i++) {
 		ofPolyline polyline = polylines[i];
 		polyline.draw();
 	}